davidshepherd7/anki-mode/README.md

 1. Install [anki-connect](https://github.com/FooSoft/anki-connect) (anki addon 2055492159) and restart Anki.
 2. Install this package (drop the `.el` file into your path and require it).

-To use markdown you will also need a markdown parser installed.
-To not use markdown you should be able to set `anki-mode-markdown-command` to `cat`.
+3. `anki-mode-markdown-command` To your preferred markdown parser command, the default is `pandoc` with github flavoured markdown because it handles `_` well.
+To disable markdown set `anki-mode-markdown-command` to `cat`.

 ## Usage

 Call `anki-mode-menu` to begin.

-Currently the card types are hard coded so only the default ones can be used.
+Note that Anki must be running in order to use `anki-mode`.

 ### Other features